aktsetse/Braille-Technology/README.md

 └── Views/           BrailleAccessOverlayView, BrailleDotsView, ContentView, OverlaySubViews
 ```

+## Accessibility Design Principles

+Braille Technology is designed around nonvisual interaction from the ground up,
+rather than adapting a primarily visual interface after the fact.

+### Touch-First Interaction

+Core workflows are designed to be completed without relying on visual or auditory
+feedback.
+Navigation, reading, composing, confirmation, and error states can all
+be communicated through touch.

+### Distinguishable Haptic Feedback

+Different system events use intentionally distinct tactile patterns.
+Navigation,
+activation, errors, successful actions, urgency levels, and Braille characters
+should remain distinguishable without requiring a visual reference.

+### Two-Way Accessible Communication

+Accessibility should support creation as well as consumption.
+The interface
+therefore supports both tactile message reading and six-dot Braille composition.

+### Progressive Information Depth

+Users receive concise information first and can intentionally request additional
+detail.
+This reduces unnecessary cognitive load while keeping the user in control
+of how much information they consume.

+### Privacy by Architecture

+Sensitive message processing is designed around local and on-device computation,
+minimizing unnecessary transmission of private communication.

+### Testable Accessibility Behavior

+Accessibility interactions are treated as application behavior rather than UI
+decoration.
+Haptic events, Braille mappings, navigation states, and error
+conditions are isolated behind testable abstractions so they can be verified
+deterministically.

 ### Key Design Decisions

 - **Pure logic first, UI last.** All state transitions, draft persistence, send behavior, and braille mapping are unit-tested without any UI dependency.